freiheit-com/kuberpult/README.md

   - `"name"` (**Mandatory**): Name of the cluster (within Argo CD) to deploy to
   - `"server"` (**Mandatory**): API Server URL for the cluster (Example: `"https://kubernetes.default.svc"`)
   - `"namespace"`: Target namespace in which to deploy the manifests from source (Example: `"my-app-namespace"`)

+    > Usually you want to use the same namespace for Applications and AppProjects.
+For this, use the field `"namespace"`.
+    >
+    > We also allow to use different namespaces for Applications and AppProjects.
+In that case **don't** use namespace, use `appProjectNamespace` and `applicationNamespace` instead.

+  - `"appProjectNamespace"`: Target namespace in which to deploy the `AppProject` resource.
+  - `"applicationNamespace"`: Target namespace in which to deploy the `Application` resource.

 - `"syncWindows"`:
   > Sync windows are configurable windows of time where syncs will either be blocked or allowed.
 Note that this is not generally necessary, and by default, argoCd syncs all the time.
 We recommend to only use this setting, if it's really necessary, as it complicates the deployment pipeline.